 How to Apply

-For complete information about how to apply to the program, download our Comprehensive Plan Implementation Partnership application packet.
+For complete application information, download our Comprehensive Plan Implementation Partnership application packet.

 Who Is Eligible: Local government agencies (township, city, and county) located in the seven-county Twin Cities metropolitan area.
 To be eligible, communities must be within the jurisdiction of the Metropolitan Council.
 (For communities outside the Twin Cities metro area, consider applying for a Standard RCP Partnership.)